Dubai International Financial Free Zone Authority

 Final Approval

-1. Provide evidence of fulfilling IPA conditions to the DFSA
+1. Present proofs of observance of the IPA conditions to the DFSA

-2. Receive the Financial Services Permission, allowing you to commence business operations
+2. Accept the Financial Services Permission and get the ability to start business operations

 Registration and Licensing Fees